cogment/cogment-doc/docs/reference/cli/launch.md

 Notes:

 - It is better to use single quotes to define the regex string to prevent YAML from interpreting control characters (e.g. backslash).
-- Be aware that colors in the process output can make matching difficult.
+- Be aware that colors and other terminal controls (e.g. curses) in the process output can make matching difficult.
 - The version of regex currently used mostly follows [Google's RE2](https://github.com/google/re2/wiki/Syntax).
 - The matching of the process output is not affected by the [quiet](#quiet) script option.